If any of you have written code in the last year that had an explicit loop […], you don’t understand collections.

 Collection methods will probably cover 90% of your needs.
 What is certain is that you won’t need to use a for loop ever again.

-However, there are cases when the number of iterations in not known in advance: if you work on an algorithm or low-level code, for example.
-This is a typical job for while and until.
-In this case, these explicit loops are ok to use.
+But there are cases when the number of iterations in not known in advance, for example if you work on an algorithm or low-level code.
+This is a typical job for the while and until explicit loops, which are ok to use in this case.

 finished = false